 Your business culture is one of your most important assets.
 It can help you to boost employee retention and morale and support your hiring success.
-Building a high-performance culture within your organisation can also have a significant effect on your bottom line, creating a sustainable competitive advantage.
+Building a high-performance culture within your organization can also have a significant effect on your bottom line, creating a sustainable competitive advantage.

 While the conversation around company culture can sometimes feel intangible, the value of getting your culture right is far from an abstract notion.
-Research from McKinsey found that organisations with strong cultures create a 3x return to shareholders compared to competitors.
+Research from McKinsey found that organizations with strong cultures create a 3x return to shareholders compared to competitors.

 However, in practice, driving cultural change can be challenging.
-In this article, we explore what a high-performance culture consists of, the key benefits and how to create a high-performance culture framework for your organisation.
+In this article, we explore what a high-performance culture consists of, the key benefits and how to create a high-performance culture framework for your organization.

 What is high-performance culture?